 Children in 1915 would assume Dinah to be a black cook, the only indication that she is a cook at all is the name Dinah, but that doesn’t mean the workers were assumed to be black.
 There are countless racist portrayals of white people appreciating the cooking of a black women during this period.

 Dr. Katya Ermolaeva points to “Levee Song” being sung in the vernacular as evidence of it continuing to be problematic even after offensive lyrics were removed.
 There are countless examples of folk songs using identical vernacular to represent white “hillbillies” or poor people generally.
 What’s more, the default image of a railroad worker in the early 20th century was of white immigrants, particularly Irish immigrants.
-The first recording from 1923, as we’ve seen, was without dialect and implied Irish workers.
+The first recording from 1923, as we’ve seen, had dialect implying Irish workers.
 Irish workers were also associated with levee camps, even in the south.
 Black railroad workers by then were more often portrayed as porters and maids.

 So the song we know of as a “I’ve been Working on the Railroad” turns out to be a true folk song in the sense that it evolved over time and its author, and even the author of at least one of its constituent parts (the bridge), remains unknown.
 It has been used self referentially by several American ethnic groups.
 It is a folk song that retains certain sections of lyric and stretches of melody that were at times taken up by stage minstrels, but one that was never used by minstrels in anything close to its current musical or lyrical structure.